Eltham Palace entrance facade

 Henry IV (r.1399–1413) spent 10 of his 13 Christmases as king at Eltham, entertaining the Byzantine emperor there at Christmas 1400.
 He built a set of timber-framed apartments with stone chimneystacks for himself and two-storey lodgings for the queen, Joan of Navarre.[8]
 In 1445 new buildings were erected for the arrival of Henry VI’s bride, Margaret of Anjou.[9]

 Eltham was a favourite residence of Edward IV (r.
 1461–70, 1471–83).
 It was during his reign, in the 1470s, that the magnificent surviving great hall was built.
-One of the most lavish feasts ever held in the palace was given for some 2,000 people at Christmas 1482, during Edward’s last visit to Eltham before his death the following April.
+One of the most lavish feasts ever held in the palace was given for some 2,000 people during the Christmas season in 1482, during Edward’s last visit to Eltham before his death the following April.

 A reconstruction of Eltham Palace as it may have looked in about 1604, based mainly on two surveys by John Thorpe